| life in general |

 It started on Twitter.
 I stopped “tweeting” a long time ago.
 I really only used it for breaking news…things like local reports on NYC traffic and train delays, as well as national updates on politics and natural disasters.

 Then came the trolls.
-And they ruined everything.
-I’d be checking to see what’s going on with a hurricane or wildfire and I’d see the most vile responses to people posting about their suffering.
+They ruined everything.
+I’d be checking to see what’s happening with a hurricane or wildfire and I’d see the most vile responses.
 Comments like, “God is punishing the wicked!
 You people deserved it!”
-You know, for being gay, trans, feminist, an immigrant, or anything that doesn’t fit into their tiny little ‘Murica box.
+You know, for being gay, trans, a feminist, an immigrant, or anything that doesn’t fit into their tiny little conception of what America’s supposed to be.

-The religious trolls (mostly men) are the worst, with their all-caps-pro-life-proclamations about how “WOMEN SHOULD MAKE THEIR CHOICE BEFORE HAVING SEX” and then get mad when you clap back that every single unwanted pregnancy “STARTS WITH A DICK!”
-Now Twitter’s nothing but a circular firing squad of theo-bros arguing with each other about whose interpretation of scripture is correct while behaving anything other than “Christ-like.”
+The religious trolls (mostly closeted men attempting to cosplay masculinity) are the worst, with their all-caps-pro-life-proclamations about how “WOMEN SHOULD MAKE THEIR CHOICE BEFORE HAVING SEX” but then get mad when you clap back that every unwanted pregnancy “STARTS WITH A DICK!”
+Now Twitter’s nothing but a circular firing squad of wannabe theo-bros arguing with each other about whose interpretation of the bible is correct while behaving anything other than “Christ-like.”

 In 2022, Elon Musk fired Twitter’s content moderators.
 And I deleted my Twitter account.